PrathamGupta/tag-security/assessments/projects/open-telemetry/self-assessment.md

 ### Background

-OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data such as traces, metrics, and logs.
-Opentelemetry provides a standard protocol for dealing with telemetry data, language SDKs, a collector that receives, processes, and exports telemetry data, as well as other documentation and tools for telemetry.
+OpenTelemetry is an observability framework and toolkit designed to create and manage telemetry data including traces, metrics, and logs.
+OpenTelemetry provides a standard protocol ([OTLP](https://opentelemetry.io/docs/specs/otlp/)) for dealing with telemetry data, language SDKs, a collector that receives, processes, and exports telemetry data, as well as other documentation and tools for telemetry.

 The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process and export telemetry data.
 In addition, it removes the need to run, operate and maintain multiple agents/collectors in order to support open-source telemetry data formats (e.g. Jaeger, Prometheus, etc.) to multiple open-source or commercial back-ends.
 The Collector may utilize one or more Receivers which accept data from external services in a wide variety of telemetry data formats, it then processes the data and exports it to further Observability frontends/APIs such as Jaeger and Prometheus.